-Audio trigger (sound to light) requires special hardware which is currently only available on the Quartz console.
+Audio trigger (sound to light) requires special hardware which is currently only available on the Quartz and Arena consoles.
 The line in socket on other consoles cannot be used for audio trigger.

-10.5.1 Connecting remote trigger sources
+11.5.1 Connecting remote trigger sources

 To connect a MIDI source, connect it to the MIDI in connector on the console.